Quantcast

 Just how accurate is The Old Farmer’s Almanac in forecasting the weather?
 Here is our report regarding the Almanac’s accuracy in forecasting last year’s winter.
 It was a season of abnormal weather patterns!

-The 2024 Old Farmer’s Almanac (available everyone on August 29, 2023!) features the below information along with temperature and precipitation forecasts versus actuals for representative cities in each region.
+The 2025 Old Farmer’s Almanac (available everywhere on August 29, 2024!) features the below information along with temperature and precipitation forecasts versus actuals for representative cities in each region.

 How Accurate Is The Old Farmer’s Almanac Forecast Overall?

-Although neither we nor any other forecasters have as yet gained sufficient insight into the mysteries of the universe to predict the weather with total accuracy, we correctly predict the weather about 80% of the time.
-Last year’s total accuracy rate is slightly below are traditional average at 70%.
+Although neither we nor any other forecasters have as yet gained sufficient insight into the mysteries of the universe to predict the weather with total accuracy, we correctly predict the weather about 80% of the time

 Keep in mind that the way we measure long-range seasonal predictions is different than your daily weather meteorologist.
 The Old Farmer’s Almanac predicts weather trends and events by comparing solar patterns and historical weather conditions with current solar activity.
 Our extended winter weather forecasts emphasize temperature and precipitation deviations from averages, or normals.
 These are based on 30-year statistical averages prepared by government meteorological agencies.

-Our accuracy in forecasting the direction of precipitation departure from normal for a representative city in each region was 100%.
-Our forecast for a very wet winter in California was very accurate.
+Our accuracy in forecasting the direction of precipitation departure from normal for a representative city in each region was 83.3%.
+Our anomalous forecast for a very wet winter in the Atlantic Corridor was very accurate.

-On average, our actual winter precipitation results for top cities differed from our forecasts by 0.28 inch.
+On average, our actual winter precipitation results for top cities differed from our forecasts by 0.44 inches.

 How We Make Our Forecast